NCL-TAIHU/RAG/MVC.md

 > ✅ All view-layer reads must go through the model thread, even for static data.

 This ensures:

-- Consistency between what’s displayed and what’s running
+* Consistency between what’s displayed and what’s running
-- No duplication of config parsing or rendering logic
+* No duplication of config parsing or rendering logic
-- Ability to later virtualize, version, or cache state in the model
+* Ability to later virtualize, version, or cache state in the model

 ---

 ### 3. Controller as a Mutation Gate

 The controller is implemented as a FastAPI-based backend.
 It:

-- Accepts `POST`, `PUT`, and `DELETE` requests from the frontend
+* Accepts `POST`, `PUT`, and `DELETE` requests from the frontend
-- Validates and parses input (e.g. using Pydantic schemas)
+* Validates and parses input (e.g. using Pydantic schemas)
-- Issues mutation commands to the model process
+* Issues mutation commands to the model process

 It cannot:

-- Read or write state directly
+* Read or write state directly
-- Bypass the model to apply changes
+* Bypass the model to apply changes

 The controller also includes **middleware**, such as:

-- CORS (Cross-Origin Resource Sharing)
+* CORS (Cross-Origin Resource Sharing)
-- Logging, authentication (future)
+* Logging, authentication (future)
-- Request tracking
+* Request tracking

 ---

 ## Weave Integration

 Weave is treated as a **remote extension of the model**, responsible for:

-- Logging human feedback and interaction traces
+* Logging human feedback and interaction traces
-- Hosting W&B dashboards for per-app monitoring
+* Hosting W\&B dashboards for per-app monitoring
-- Managing feedback datasets used for evaluation
+* Managing feedback datasets used for evaluation

 ### Embedding Strategy:

-- Each app integrates W&B logging directly inside the `src` logic (e.g., `SearchApp`)
+* Each app integrates W\&B logging directly inside the `src` logic (e.g., `SearchApp`)
-- The resulting W&B run URL is recorded in the `AppMetadata` and stored in the model state
+* The resulting W\&B run URL is recorded in the `AppConfig` and stored in the model state
-- The frontend queries this metadata and renders a direct link to the Weave dashboard
+* The frontend queries this metadata and renders a direct link to the Weave dashboard

 This ensures consistent tracking of each app's lifecycle and reproducibility of evaluations.